 Kristin Otto is a PhD candidate in the anthropology department, Qualitative Data Analysis Lab assistant, and Mathers Museum of World Cultures Research Associate.
 Emily Meanwell is the director of the Social Science Research Commons and the study director for the Sociological Research Practicum.

-Materials on IU Box (event flyer)
+Materials available by email (event flyer)

 Friday, October 19, 2018 thematic